 20. Keep a crystal vase of fresh flowers on your dining room table.

 21. Always wear your favorite perfume, even with pajamas.

 22. Read at least one book a month; better yet, more than one.

 23. Find your own style in hair, clothes, and life...and stick to it.

-24. Learn names of trees as they are everywhere, a calming backdrop to daily life.
+24. Learn names of trees as they are everywhere, a calming backdrop to life on earth.

 25. Learn something new every day.

 26. Grandchildren keep your thinking young.
 (From sis Thelma.)

 27. Eat whenever and whatever you want.
 (From sis Arlene)

 28. If I changed to be liked by some people, the people who already like me